 Of course, there is… you will need to have access to the drive.
 In our example, we are using N-able remote background to do the job.

-When you have your old fashioned domain controller and clients the Applocker configuration is stored inside the SrvpV2 registry key:
+When you still fancy your old fashioned domain controller.
+The Applocker policy will be stored on the workstations inside the SrvpV2 registry key:

 But with Intune… there is no such key.
 As I showed in one of my last blogs about Applocker, the information is also stored inside the c:\windows\system32\applocker\MDM folder.